dmmusil/dmmusil.github.io/about.markdown

         *   Automated deployment of Elasticsearch changes.
         *   Automated creation of SQL Server container whenever database changes were merged.
 This container is used for local integration and acceptance testing of database or Entity Framework code changes.
 Additionally this container is used in PR checks to speed them up when there are no database changes.
 Rather than building the database from scratch we can reuse the existing image to run tests against.
     *   2021 - planning for .NET migration and modular monolith
         *   Identified and fixed performance issues that resulted in a 50% reduction in global response times.
-Cost savings from the change were nearly $4,000 per month in web server compute costs.
+Cost savings from the change were nearly $4,000 (or about 40%) per month in web server compute costs.
         *   Member of architecture guild and subsequent architecture board.
 Frequent RFC contributor.
         *   Consulted on and supported .NET Framework -> .NET 5/6 migration of application components.
         *   Supported horizontal scale effort through automation and back-end code contribution.
 Added ability to deploy schema changes to an arbitrary number of databases defined in Cosmos DB documents.